bokeh/bokeh/README.md

 If you would like to contribute to Bokeh, please review the [Contributor Guide](https://docs.bokeh.org/en/latest/docs/dev_guide.html) and [request an invitation to the Bokeh Dev Slack workspace](https://slack-invite.bokeh.org/).

-*Everyone who engages in the Bokeh project's discussion forums, codebases, and issue trackers are expected to follow the [Code of Conduct].*
+*Everyone who engages in the Bokeh project's discussion forums, codebases, and issue trackers is expected to follow the [Code of Conduct].*

 ## Follow us